 Bicyclists and those on electric scooters should ride on the street and always with the flow of traffic.
 Obey all traffic signals and signs as if you were driving a motor vehicle.
 Share the road with other vehicles and yield to pedestrians.
 It's recommended to always wear a helmet; it's the safest way to ride a bike and e-scooter.

 Cyclists should be sure to keep tires properly inflated and monitor the tread.
 Check brakes regularly for responsiveness.
-When possible, ride with other cyclists as this increases visibility and can be helpful in case of an emergency or flat tire.
+When possible, ride with others as this increases visibility and can be helpful in case of an emergency or flat tire.

 - Be aware of their surroundings